Long Running Workflows

 For security, we recommend using HMAC authentication for webhook endpoints.
 See our HMAC Authentication guide for implementation details.

-Option 2: Polling
+Option 2: Async Execution with Status Polling

 Option 3: API Node